Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > In the original ERC20 standard and implementation in Ethereum,
 > only specific subclasses allow snapshots, since their creation adds gas costs to all
 > operations, also for token owners that never performed any snapshot.
-> See the arguments and comparison in [[CrosaraOST21]](#references).
+> See the discussion and comparison in [[CrosaraOST21]](#references).

 An ERC20 ledger is typically modifiable.
 Namely, owners can sell tokens to other owners and can delegate trusted contracts to transfer tokens on their behalf.
-Of course, these operations must be legal, in the sense that a owner cannot sell more tokens than it owns and delegated contracts cannot transfer more tokens than the cap to their delegation.
+Of course, these operations must be legal, in the sense that an owner cannot sell more tokens than it owns and delegated contracts cannot transfer more tokens than the cap to their delegation.
 These modification operations are defined in the